I often ask my clients, “If anything will get in your way, what will it be?” It’s an important question, especially during this time of year.

 It isn’t helpful to evaluate yourself against others or a situation to how you hoped it would be.
-Thoughts like, She is so much smarter than me, He is so much more experienced and I’m the youngest person here are self-sabotage and irrelevant.
-So is hanging on to the thought that I pictured this so much differently.
+Thoughts like they are so much smarter/so much more experienced than me and I’m the youngest person here are self-sabotaging and irrelevant.
+So is hanging on to the thought that I pictured this so differently.
 These thoughts get in the way of what you are there to do.

-Keep your mind set on What can I do? and How can I help?—it’ll keep you focused on what you can influence and what’s in your control.
+Keep your mind set on what can I do? and how can I help?—it’ll keep you focused on what you can influence and control.

 You are in charge of you.
 Your actions begin with your thoughts.
 Get out of your own way and contribute, especially during the busy holiday season.

 This article was published in December 2015 and has been updated.
 Photo by Gustavo Frazao/Shutterstock